 Not all inventors are fortunate enough to have large factories or laboratories to work in.
 Many inventors need to work at home.
-However, if you plan to do your inventing at home, you may have potential problems with your local zoning laws or with land use restrictions in your lease or condominium rules.
+However, if you plan to do your inventing at home, you may face problems with your local zoning laws, land use restrictions in your lease, or condominium/homeowners' association rules.
 However, even if your community is unfriendly to home workplaces, there are many things you can do to avoid difficulties.

-Municipalities have the right to make rules about what types of activities can be carried out in different areas.
-For example, cities and towns often establish commercial zones for stores and offices, industrial zones for factories and residential zones for houses and apartments.
+Municipalities have the right to make rules about what types of activities can be carried out in different physical areas.
+For example, cities and towns often establish commercial zones for stores and offices, industrial zones for factories, and residential zones for houses and apartments.

-Some communities--Houston, for example-- have no zoning restrictions at all.
-However, most do, and they have laws limiting the kinds of business you can conduct in a residential zone.
+Some areas have no zoning restrictions at all.
+However, most organized communities do, and they have laws limiting the kinds of business or activities you can conduct in a residential zone.
 The purpose of these restrictions is to help maintain the peace and quiet of residential neighborhoods.
 A noisy, dangerous steel mill would probably not be permitted to open on the same street as a suburban home.

-Although your inventing may feel like a hobby to you, it’s a business when it comes to these zoning laws.
+Although your inventing may feel like a hobby to you, zoning laws will treat it as a business activity.
 Fortunately, the growing trend across the country is to permit home businesses.
-Many cities -- Los Angeles and Phoenix, for example -- have updated their zoning laws to permit many home businesses.
+Many cities, such as Los Angeles and Phoenix, have updated their zoning laws to permit many types of home business.
 However, some communities remain hostile to home businesses (and just one complaining neighbor can put the existing rules to the test).

 To find out where your community falls on the issue, carefully read your local zoning ordinance.
 You can obtain a copy from your city or county clerk’s office or your public library.

-Most ordinances prohibit activities that cause excessive noise, pollution, waste, odors and similar conditions not appropriate in a residential neighborhood.
+Most ordinances prohibit activities that cause excessive noise, pollution, waste, odors, and similar conditions not appropriate in a residential neighborhood.
 These might be relevant to your invention.
 For example, if you are creating chemical compounds, consider the smells or pollution that might result, and whether neighbors are likely to notice or complain.

-Even if your community doesn’t have restrictive zoning laws concerning home businesses, it could take legal action against you if you make a nuisance of yourself.
-It’s illegal to create a public nuisance -- that is, do something that may harm public heath or safety; for example, creating excessive noise or offensive odors, or storing hazardous chemicals or waste.
+Even if your community does not have restrictive zoning laws concerning home businesses, it could take legal action against you if you make a nuisance of yourself.
+It’s illegal to create a public nuisance, usually defined as an activity that may harm public heath or safety.

-Property deeds often contain restrictions, called restrictive covenants, limiting how you can use your property.
+Property deeds often contain restrictions, called restrictive covenants, limiting the ways in which you can use your property.
 Restrictive covenants can bar or limit the use of home workplaces.
-These may apply both to homeowners and renters.
+These may apply both to homeowners and renters or subletters.

-You can find out if your deed has such restrictions by reading your title insurance policy or checking your deed.
-If you’re a renter, ask your landlord about such restrictions -- preferably before you move in.
+You can find out whether your deed contains such restrictions by reading your title insurance policy or checking your deed.
+If you are a renter, ask your landlord about such restrictions, preferably before you move in.
 (Your landlord might object to any sort of risky "inventing" on his property.)

-If your neighbors believe you’re violating these restrictions, they can take court action to stop you.
+Remember, if your neighbors believe that you are violating these restrictions, they can take court action to stop you.
 Such restrictions are usually enforced by the courts unless they are unreasonable or the character of the neighborhood has changed so much since they were written that it makes no sense to enforce them.
 But typically, it takes only one angry neighbor to cause you legal grief.

-One in six Americans lives in a planned community with a homeowners’ association.
-When you buy property in such a development, you automatically become a member of the homeowners’ association and agree to follow its rules, which are usually set forth in a lengthy document called Covenants, Conditions and Restrictions, or CC&Rs for short.
-CC&Rs often regulate in minute detail what you can do on, in and to your property.
-The homeowners’ association is in charge of modifying and enforcing these rules.
+Many Americans live in a planned community with a homeowners’ association (HOA).
+When you buy property in such a development, you automatically become a member of the homeowners’ association and agree to follow its rules, which are usually set forth in a lengthy document called Covenants, Conditions, and Restrictions, or CC&Rs for short.
+CC&Rs often regulate in detail what you can do on, in, and to your property.
+The HOA is in charge of modifying and enforcing these rules.

-The CC&Rs for many developments specifically bar home workplaces.
-The homeowners’ association may be able to impose fines and other penalties against you if your business violates the rules.
+The CC&Rs for many developments specifically bar home workplaces of any kind.
+The homeowners’ association may be able to impose fines and other penalties against you if your inventing business violates the rules.
 It could also sue you in court to get money damages or other penalties.
-Some homeowners’ associations are very strict about enforcing their rules against home businesses, others are much less so.
+Some HOAs are very strict about enforcing their rules against home businesses, others are much less so.

-Carefully study the CC&Rs before you buy into a condominium, planned development or cooperative to see if home workplaces are prohibited.
+Carefully study the CC&Rs before you buy into a condominium, planned development, or cooperative to see whether home workplaces are prohibited.
 If so, you may want to buy somewhere else if your inventing business is important to you.